wadelau/wadelau.github.io/hanjst/hanjst-replacement.md

 ### Templates Directory
 ---
-In a common implementation of Web application which depl
+In a common implementation of Web application which deploys MVC-based architecture there will be a sub directory call `view`.

+The `view` will hold all template raw files and files would link

 ### Multiple Template Versions